Wind chills is an indication of what the temperature feels like.

 As the wind increases, it pulls heat away from the body, cooling down the skin and eventually the internal body temperature.
-This is why we say it "feels" colder outside than the air temperature actually is sometimes in the winter, said Storm Center 7 Meteorologist Kirstie Zontini.
+This is why we often say it “feels” colder outside than the air temperature in the winter, said Storm Center 7 Meteorologist Kirstie Zontini.

 The calculation the National Weather Service uses for wind chill looks at how cold it is as well as windy.

 To help protect people from frostbite and hypothermia, the National Weather Service will issue a Wind Chill Advisory if the wind chill is expected to drop anywhere from minus 10 to minus 24 with wind around 10 mph or greater.

 When the wind chill is minus 10 to minus 15, frostbite can develop in less than 30 minutes.

 WIND CHILL WARNINGS AND ADVISORIES

 The National Weather Service issues Wind Chill Warnings and Advisories based on specific criteria, depending on geographical location.